 Michael Peters, VP of E-Commerce Operations at TB12

 Complex warehouse & inventory management

-If your warehouse is not well-planned and managed, it will cause delays and issues during the fulfillment process.
-Most issues with orders stem from disorganized inventory, poor picking and packing processes, and a lack of stock control in your warehouse.
+If your warehouse is not well-planned and managed, it will cause delays and issues during the fulfilment process.
+Most issues with orders stem from disorganised inventory, poor picking and packing processes, and a lack of stock control in your warehouse.